 The North Carolina Family Law Court is guided by principals that put the child’s well-being at the center.
-North Carolina has a specific policy relating to child custody and care.
+NC Family Court has a specific policy relating to child custody and care.
 This policy:

 - Seeks to establish parenting arrangements between divorced and never married parents that are based in good-faith that parents will make the child’s best interests a priority.

 - The policy attempts to discourage repeated litigation that occurs when one or both parents are in battle mode.
 Arbitration and Parenting Coordinators assist the State in these efforts.

 - Encourages parents to take responsibility and commit to the significant and long-term responsibilities having a child entails, sharing equitably in those rights and responsibilities regardless of the status of their relationship with one another.